 Wailea Beach – A popular resort beach with a good snorkeling area.

 Molokini – When snorkeling inside this sunken volcanic crater island a few miles offshore, you can see down 50 feet because of amazing water clarity.
 There are numerous companies that offer trips to Molokini.

 Lanai – This Hawaiian Island is about eight miles west of Maui.
 There are many boat tours that do snorkel trips out to Lanai from Maui.

 First, watch our Maui snorkeling video for a sample of what you could see.
 It is from many trips and different locations around the island.

-1. Abundant Beach Access & Snorkeling Opportunities
+1. Abundant Beach Access and Snorkeling Opportunities

-Maui is great because nearly all the best snorkeling spots are accessible from the beach.
+Snorkeling Maui is great because nearly all the best spots are accessible from the beach.
 That is so nice because unlike many other places in the world, you don’t have to pay for boats to take you out, and you don’t need to go on their schedule (and you can’t get canceled on because not enough people show up).

 There are so many good snorkeling spots on Maui that you will never lack for checking out a new spot on your vacation.
 There is the offshore submerged volcanic caldera called Molokini mentioned above that makes for a fun boat trip, as well as the option to take a boat trip to nearby Lanai.

 Beautiful, graceful, Green Sea Turtles abound in Maui, and it seems like we keep seeing more every trip.
 We have seen more turtles in Maui than on any of the other Hawaiian Islands and it just gets better with every trip.
 On our latest trip we snorkeled with 121 turtles in two weeks, meeting them at nearly every spot.
 And often in Maui you get to see them in families, gracefully gliding through the water, resting tucked under coral heads, and artfully navigating around rocks in waves and surge.